 The Positive Psychology Guild (PPG) is run by a team of people who are passionate about making a positive difference in the world.
-Each team member joins us with a love of learning and motivation to share and further develop the field of Positive Psychology in relation to Psychology, Philosophy, Research, and Education.
-The team is based across Yorkshire and Derbyshire in the UK and are available to connect globally.
+Each team member joins us with a love of learning and motivation to share and further develop the field of Positive Psychology in relation to Psychology, Philosophy, Sociology, Research, and Education.
+The team is based in the UK and are available to connect globally.

 Reece Coker / President

 Reece is the founder of PPG.
 A fellow at the Institute of Leadership and Management, and Royal Society of Public Health, he is an experienced trainer, psychologist, and sector expert within the subjects of Positive Psychology, Motivation, Organisational Development & Culture, Neurodiversity & Inclusion, and Business Management.
 A senior manager within the corporate commercial and not-for-profit sectors, Reece is passionate about learning and development at all levels.
 He completed his Masters in Applied Positive Psychology (MAPP) at Bucks New University in 2016, where his research focused on hope and fear, and is currently completing a PhD in Education and Psychology at Sheffield Hallam University with a focus on courage, anxiety, and autism.
 He leads and lectures on the Positive Psychology and Autism Awareness in Practice Programmes.
 He is an autistic individual who is a passionate advocate for autism and strengths-based approaches.
 Reece leads PPG's Autism Centre and is keen to work with stakeholders within the areas of employment, mental health and wellbeing, and neurodiversity and inclusion.
 He is also an Honorary Senior Lecturer at the University of Manchester, where he is a subject matter expert in the fields of qualitative research, autism, and neurodiversity (theory and practice).